-I found these darling personalized birthday books at I See Me (they have so many versions of personalized books, go check them out!).
+I found these darling personalized birthday books at I See Me (they have so many versions of personalized books, go check them out!
+And you can click here for great coupons they offer.).
 From my days of teaching, I know kids LOVE to see their name.
 How fun would it be to see their own name in a birthday book?
 These books are going to be a new tradition at our house this year.

 You can't go wrong with Dr. Seuss.
 I found this cute pop-up version of his Happy Birthday To You at Barnes & Noble.
 You know the quote, "...there is no one alive who is you-er than you!" well, it came from this book.
 Dr. Seuss has the best quotes!
 I have a whole file of them.

 Have you heard of this book?
 On the Day You Were Born makes a great baby shower gift (books always make great gifts).
 It's a beautifully written book about earth, nature, animals, and a baby's birth.
 This is a fun book to read every year on your child's birthday.
 I love remembering the days my boys were born.
 There's a bit of sacredness about each one of them.